austimkelly/blog/doc/security_prompts_for_copilot.md

 # Audience

-Software devlopers who have a ~requirement~ desire to write and review code to ensure safety and security of user data and systems.
+Software devlopers who have a ~~requirement~~ desire to write and review code to ensure safety and security of user data and systems.

+## Security Basic Pre-requisites

+The prompts also assume the intendend audience has a basic understand of the following security principles.
+All software engineerins writing security code should have awareness of these areas:

+* Static code analysis and alerts
+* What threat modeling is.
+If you don't, see [OWASP Threat Modeling](https://owasp.org/www-community/Threat_Modeling) summary
+* What a Common Web Exploit is.
+If not, please see [What is CWE](https://cwe.mitre.org/about/index.html).

 # Limitations